Clixxzydev/Ember-Backend/README.md

 7. Make a new connection, and enter the text from "MONGODB_DATABASE" in the URI
 8. Finally run the start.bat command to start your backend!

+Extra Step,
+If you wanna remove all traces of ember ingame.
+Edit the DefaultGame.ini, and replace all the text containing ember, and either replace it or remove it